rockink/kubernetes/README.md

 # Kubernetes Practice

-### Create namespace for our project
-Use command `kubectl create namespace dev` to create a namespace.
-Namespace provides us with a logical isolation environment to work on.
-For our case, it will be in dev.
+## Building the project
+1. Create namespace `kubectl create -f namespaces.yml`.
+This will create `dev` and `logging` namespaces.
+`dev` is where we will operate our application. `logging` is where we will operate our logging infrastructure.
+2. Create products in `dev` namespace. `kubectl create -f products`
+3. Create logging infrastructure in `logging` namespace.

 ### PRODUCT MICROSERVICE `./products`